- Chapter 1. Principles and Purpose

 - create consistent standards for all members of the academic community;

-- assist Students in learning responsibility for one’s own academic work;
+- assist Students in taking responsibility for one’s own academic work;

-- protect the academic environment of the University community; and
+- protect the integrity of the academic environment of the University community; and

-- clarify Student values and how they relate to the behavior in question.
+- clarify Student values and how they relate to appropriate academic conduct.

 Chapter 2.
 Definitions